84rt/UandMe/README.md

-# Voice to AI Assistant
+# The U&Me AI Mediator

-This is a Next.js application that allows users to record their voice, converts it to text using OpenAI's Whisper API, and then processes the text using GPT-3.5 to generate responses.
+This is a Next.js application that allows users to record their voice, converts it to text using OpenAI's Whisper API, and then processes the text using GPT-4o to generate responses.

-## Features
+## ✨ Features

-- Voice recording using the browser's media API
+- 🎙️ Voice recording using the browser's media API
-- Speech-to-text conversion using OpenAI's Whisper API
+- 🗣️ Speech-to-text conversion using OpenAI's Whisper API
-- Text processing using GPT-3.5
+- 🤖 Text processing using GPT-4o
-- Real-time status updates
+- ⏱️ Real-time status updates
-- Modern UI with Tailwind CSS
+- 💻 Modern UI with Tailwind CSS

 ## Setup